-These are lights that are provided in the protected escape routes and in the event of the electricity failing they will stay lit and guide you along the escape route and out of the building.
+lights that These are are provided in the protected escape routes and in the event of the electricity failing they will stay lit and guide you along the escape route and out of the building.
 Generally there are two types of emergency lighting.
 Some will not normally be lit but will have a small green or red light that indicates they are working.
-If the electricity fails they will illuminate.
-The other type remains lit and are on a protected circuit so even if the electricity is cut they will remain lit.
+If the electricity fails they illuminate.
+The other type remains lit and are on a protected circuit so even if the electricity is cut they will remain